-Although there is considerable evidence of IM progressing to dysplasia and then to IGC, it is still debated whether any of the premalignant lesions that are part of the Correa cascade actually play a role in diffuse gastric carcinogenesis.
+Although there is considerable evidence of IM progressing to dysplasia and then to IGC, it is still debated whether any of the premalignant lesions that are part of the Correa cascade actually play a role in diffuse GC.
 In a prospective Japanese study, a proportion of patients that developed DGC had pangastritis (9/13), moderate to severe atrophy (9/13 and 1/13 respectively) and IM (8/13) at base line[100], suggesting a significant association between IM and DGC development[100].
 A more recent study in South Korea showed that OLGA and OLGIM may have clinical utility in patients at risk of developing DGC[101].
 Multivariate logistic regression analysis showed family history of GC, H. pylori infection, and OLGA/OLGIM stages III/IV were independent risk factors for both IGC and DGC[101].
-Thus, atrophy and particularly IM likely play a dual role in gastric carcinogenesis dependent on context.
+Thus, atrophy and particularly IM likely play a dual role in GC dependent on the context.
 If the right conditions are met, cellular and molecular changes within the stem cell compartment of these lesions lead to GCA; if not, their presence creates a permissive environment for progression to GCA to occur, possibly through hypochlorhydria and dysbiosis, and is also an indicator of increased patient progression risk.
 DGC may be the result of an "alternative" route to carcinogenesis, where a CDH1 mutation within the glandular stem cell compartment of a gastric gland or atrophic gland or even a metaplastic gland/crypt produces a parent tumour cell.

-Neuroendocrine cell dedifferentiation: an alternative route to GC?
+Neuroendocrine cell dedifferentiation: An alternative route to GC?

 An alternative paradigm to the stem cell theory as the tumour cell of origin has been gaining ground in recent years.
-In certain circumstances mature neuroendocrine cells may dedifferentiate, accumulate mutations and other genomic events and become tumour cells themselves[102].
-Neuroendocrine tumours are the most likely results of such an event but also gastric adenocarcinomas.
-The enterochromafin like cell (ECL) is the main neuroendocrine cell in the oxyntic stomach, it produces and releases histamine and has gastrin receptors.
-Although the exact molecular and cellular mechanisms of this pathway to GC are not known, it is thought that loss of parietal cells and atrophy precedes cellular dedifferentiation of ECL cells.
-Thus, this pathway to GC may not fully follow the Correa Cascade, going directly from an atrophic state to a hyperplastic, then dysplastic and then to either a neuroendocrine tumour or a gastric adenocarcinoma.
+In certain circumstances, mature neuroendocrine cells may dedifferentiate, accumulate mutations and other genomic events, and become tumour cells themselves[102].
+Neuroendocrine tumours are the most likely results of such an event but also GAs.
+The enterochromafin-like cell is the main neuroendocrine cell in the oxyntic stomach, which produces and releases histamine and has gastrin receptors.
+Although the exact molecular and cellular mechanisms of this pathway to GC are not known, it is thought that loss of parietal cells and atrophy precedes cellular dedifferentiation of enterochromafin-like cells.
+Thus, this pathway to GC may not fully follow the Correa cascade, going directly from an atrophic state to a hyperplastic, then dysplastic and then to either a neuroendocrine tumour or a GA.

 conclusion